gfoot/kopiluainterface/README.md

 and a C# function being redundant, and namespacing changes.
 I also disabled some code that's not suitable for use in Unity's web player.

+LuaInterface had a nasty finalizer bug that was worked around upstream by making various classes disposable, and requiring the user to actually dispose them.
+I fixed that a different way, which still removes the finalizers but doesn't require users to control the lifetimes.

+I've also extended luanet.get_method_bysig to support methods with out and ref arguments.

 KopiLua itself had some bugs - I remember specifically some issues with userdata, and some lua_assert calls had lost the '!' from their expressions.